schlossm/MSFramework/README.md

 * `websiteUserPass`: The password to log into a protected directory.
 This value is only used if needed.
 * `databaseUserPass`: MySQL databases require user login and password to access the databse schema.
 MSFramework assumes the login `websiteUserName` combined with this password
 * `coreDataModelName`: The file name of your project's CoreData model
-* `encryptionCode`: A String containing 32 characters ([A-Za-z0-9] & special characters) that is used to encrypt and decrypt data on device
+* `encryptionCode`: An array of UInt8 that is 32 in length.
+Can be changing or static, MSFramework will encrypt and decrypt accordingly.
-* `iv`: The initialization vector for MSFramework's encryption